Warren & Migliaccio, L.L.P.

 Chapter 7 Bankruptcy

-In this bankruptcy process, your unsecured debts such as unsecured loans, medical bills, and credit card debt will get discharged.
+In this bankruptcy process, you will discharge unsecured debts such as unsecured loans, medical bills, and credit card debt.
 It also allows for the sale of your nonexempt assets and the distribution of the proceeds to your creditors.
 Chapter 7 bankruptcy is an excellent option if you fall behind in your repayments and can’t afford to keep up with other expenses.

 Chapter 13 Bankruptcy

 Also referred to as a wager’s plan, Chapter 13 bankruptcy allows you to create a repayment plan for all or part of your wages.
-If you choose this option after losing your assets to an online romance scam, you’ll be required to propose a plan outlining the repayments you’ll make to your creditors.
+If you select this option after losing your assets to an online romance scam, you’ll need to propose a plan outlining the repayments you’ll make to your creditors.
 Under this bankruptcy process, you have three to five years to pay your debts.

 Filing for bankruptcy can help eliminate the debts arising from an online romance scam.
 Nonetheless, you need a skilled attorney who knows how to present your case and have it rules in your favor.
 The bankruptcy attorneys at Warren & Migliaccio have the expertise to prove that you got scammed into taking out your loans reasonably and honestly.

 When you come to us, our team can collect the evidence needed to prove that your debts were accrued out of poor judgment and weakness and not a fraud.
 We believe that filing for bankruptcy isn’t the end but the start of a new chapter in your life.
-We’re dedicated to offloading your overwhelming financial burden and helping you turn on a new leaf.
+We’re dedicated to relieving your overwhelming financial burden and assisting you in turning over a new leaf.

 Contact a Bankruptcy Attorney Today

 Losing money to an online romance scam is the last thing you expect when you’re looking for a partner.
 However, the number of scamming incidents keeps increasing by the day.
-The emotional and financial drain from such incidents is often pronounced, thus the need for an experienced attorney to guide you through the situation.
+The emotional and financial drain from such incidents is often pronounced, necessitating the guidance of an experienced attorney to help you through the situation.

 Filing for bankruptcy protects you financially and allows you to move on from the horrendous exploitation.
 So, don’t suffer under a mountain of debt when you have the team at Warren & Migliaccio to call upon for help.
 Contact us today for a free bankruptcy consultation to start your recovery journey.